SaliBhdr/typhoon-cache/readme.md

         // first parametr is the model that you the data is related to.
         // second argument is the records id
-        // third argument (optional) : if data is is_based_on_user option in config file is set to true
+        // third argument (optional) : if is_based_on_user option in config file is set to true

           $book = TyphCache::retrieveModel(Book::class,$request->get('book_id'),auth()->id());